Frequently Asked Questions

 Is Site Insurance or a 10 Year structural warranty a legal requirement?

-I’m not doing any of the work myself as I’m contracting a builder to do it – what insurance do I need?
+I’m not doing any of the work myself as I’m contracting a builder to do it – what self-build insurance do I need?

-Have a look at our essential guide which outlines the coverage you need to consider and what to do if you are relying on your builders insurance.
+Have a look at our Essential Guide which outlines the coverage you need to consider and what to do if you are relying on your builders insurance.

 Why should I choose Protek over another provider?

+Protek has been serving the self-build, renovation, conversion and extension sector for many years.
+This means we really understand the sector.
 The products we offer, combined with the expertise of our staff and the security rating of our carrier, mean you really are in good hands.
 We have designed products that are flexible, comprehensive and competitive – backed by excellent service levels.

 Which lenders accept the Protek Warranty?